Abutujj/pizza-sales-dashboard-project/README.md

 ## Introduction
-This is a power bi dashboard project on sales of pizza in **Coldstone Pizza Sales**. this project is to analyse and derive an insight of the total revenue,average order, total pizza sold,total order, Average Pizzas Per Order,Daily Trend for Total Orders, Monthly Trend for total Orders,percetage of sales by pizza category etc.
+This is a power bi dashboard project on sales of pizza in **Coldstone Pizza Sales**. this project is to analyse and derive an insight of the total revenue,average order, total pizza sold,total order, Average Pizzas Per Order,Daily Trend for total Orders, Monthly Trend for total Orders,percetage of sales by pizza category etc.

 **_Disclaimer_**:All dataset and do not represent any organisation but just a dummy